-Part 3: Section 14 (England and Wales): Sickness absence
+Part 3: Section 14 (England and Wales): Sickness absence Paragraph 4 Footnote number 2

 Who is exempt from changes to the unsocial hour's sickness absence payments?

 This agreement will not affect staff on pay spine points 1 - 8.
 This includes staff in pay bands 1 and 2 and up to the third pay point of pay band 3.
 Staff that are injured or contract a disease as a result of their work are also excluded.